Fostering with shaid!

 -

-The foster must have a spare room (as small as a bathroom) to isolate the foster cat(s) from other pets.
+A spare room (even a bathroom) is needed to isolate foster cats from other animals

 -